Belarus authorities free detainees amid protesters’ pressure

 The releases came hours after Belarus’ top law enforcement official apologized on state television for the indiscriminate use of force by police.
 “I take responsibility for what they say was violence against those people, who happened to be nearby and failed to back off quickly enough,” Interior Minister Yuri Karayev said late Thursday.

 The move comes on the day that European Union foreign ministers are due to meet to discuss possible sanctions against Belarus.
+Lukashenko’s main challenger, Sviatlana Tsikhanouskaya, who has been given refuge in neighboring Lithuania, posted a video statement contesting the results of the vote and demanding that the government start a dialogue with protesters.

 In five days of massive protests, crowds of demonstrators swarmed the streets to contest the vote results and demand an end to the 26-year rule of authoritarian President Alexander Lukashenko.
 Nearly 7,000 people have been detained and hundreds injured.

-The official results said Lukashenko won 80% of the vote and his top opposition challenger only 10%.
+The official results said Lukashenko won 80% of the vote and Tsikhanouskaya only 10%.
 Police have broken up protests with stun grenades, tear gas, rubber bullets and severe beatings.

 On Thursday, thousands of workers rallied outside industrial plants to denounce the police crackdown and push for a recount of Sunday’s vote.